votingworks/vxmail/docs/product-spec.md

 * Medium: $7,000
 * Large: $15,000

-Plus, for ballot printing and mailing: $2.50 per voter.
+Plus, for ballot printing and mailing: $2.50 per voter, not including return postage.